 It is not possible to upgrade your existing OKD 3 cluster to OKD 4.
 You must start with a new OKD 4 installation.
 Tools are available to assist in migrating your control plane settings and application workloads.

-With OKD 3, administrators individually deployed Red Hat Enterprise Linux (RHEL) hosts, and then installed OKD on top of these hosts to form a cluster.
+With OKD 3, administrators individually deployed Fedora hosts, and then installed OKD on top of these hosts to form a cluster.
 Administrators were responsible for properly configuring these hosts and performing updates.

 OKD 4 represents a significant change in the way that OKD clusters are deployed and managed.
-OKD 4 includes new technologies and functionality, such as Operators, MachineSets, and Red Hat Enterprise Linux CoreOS (RHCOS), which are core to the operation of the cluster.
+OKD 4 includes new technologies and functionality, such as Operators, machine sets, and Fedora CoreOS (FCOS), which are core to the operation of the cluster.
 This technology shift enables clusters to self-manage some functions previously performed by administrators.
 This also ensures platform stability and consistency, and simplifies installation and scaling.

 For more information, see OpenShift Container Platform architecture.

-OKD 4 uses Red Hat Enterprise Linux CoreOS (RHCOS), which is designed to run containerized applications, and provides efficient installation, Operator-based management, and simplified upgrades.
-RHCOS is an immutable container host, rather than a customizable operating system like RHEL.
-RHCOS enables OKD 4 to manage and automate the deployment of the underlying container host.
-RHCOS is a part of OKD, which means that everything runs inside a container and is deployed using OKD.
+OKD 4 uses Fedora CoreOS (FCOS), which is designed to run containerized applications, and provides efficient installation, Operator-based management, and simplified upgrades.
+FCOS is an immutable container host, rather than a customizable operating system like Fedora.
+FCOS enables OKD 4 to manage and automate the deployment of the underlying container host.
+FCOS is a part of OKD, which means that everything runs inside a container and is deployed using OKD.

 Operators are a method of packaging, deploying, and managing a Kubernetes application.
 Operators ease the operational complexity of running another piece of software.
 They watch over your environment and use the current state to make decisions in real time.
 Advanced Operators are designed to upgrade and react to failures automatically.